 The Department of Criminology hosts a chapter of Alpha Phi Sigma, the National Criminal Justice Honors Society.
 Membership is open to Criminology majors and minors who attain a 3.2 GPA at the undergraduate level and a 3.4 GPA as graduate students.

-For more information, please contact Dr. Colby Valentine.
+St. Petersburg: For more information, please contact Lori Hall, PhD.